 Q: What is a union “local”?

 Large unions conduct themselves like business corporations.
 While a company may have headquarters in New York, they may have branches spread throughout the world.
 The same formula is found within the union world.
-The local is the bottom of the totem pole, yet often provide the most service.
-Locals establish bargaining contracts; provide members with mediation; oversee day to day activities and most importantly - Provide union members across the nation with a solid and real institution in which to do business.
+The local is the bottom of the totem pole, yet often provides the most service.
+Locals establish bargaining contracts; provide members with mediation; oversee day to day activities and most importantly – Provide union members across the nation with a solid and real institution in which to do business.

 Q: What do “International” unions do?

 International unions are heavily involved in legislation.
 They lobby Congress for changes in labor and employment law.
 Laws that benefit the average worker are the most important to these International representatives.
 International Unions also provide help to locals that are in need as well as coordinate national organizing efforts.

 Q: If my company faces the possibility of unionization, what should I expect?